cppalliance/safe-cpp/proposal/draft.md

 The _ranged-for_ creates an iterator on the vector.
 The iterator is initialized for the whole duration of the loop.
 This is a shared borrow, because the iterator provides read-only access to the container.
 Inside the loop, we mutate the container.
 The `mut` keyword enters the [mutable context](#the-mutable-context) which enables binding mutable borrows to lvalues in the standard conversion during overload resolution for the push_back call.
 Now there's a shared borrow that's live, for the iterator, and a mutable borrow that's live, for the push_back.
 That violates exclusivity and the borrow checker raises an error.

+To users, iterator invalidation looks like a different phenomenon than the use-after-free defect in the previous section.
+But to the compiler, and hopefully to library authors, they can be reasoned about similarly, as they're both borrow checker violations.

 > The static analysis based on the proposed lifetime annotations cannot catch all memory safety problems in C++ code.
 Specifically, it cannot catch all temporal memory safety bugs (for example, ones caused by iterator invalidation), and of course lifetime annotations don’t help with spatial memory safety (for example, indexing C-style arrays out of bounds).
 See the comparison with Rust below for a detailed discussion.
 >
 > -- <cite>[RFC] Lifetime annotations for C++ Clang Frontend</cite>[@clang-lifetime-annotations]

-To users, iterator invalidation looks like a different phenomenon than the use-after-free defect in the previous section.
-But to the compiler, and hopefully to library authors, they can be reasoned about similarly, as they're both borrow checker violations.
 Clang's lifetime annotations project doesn't implement borrow checking.
-For that project, iterator invalidation is out of scope, because it really is a different phenomenon than the lifetime tracking used to detect other use-after-free defects.
+For that project, iterator invalidation is out of scope, because it really is a different phenomenon than the lifetime tracking _heuristics_ employed in detecting other use-after-free defects.

 ```cpp
 template<class T>